Lay analysis

-A lay analysis is a psychoanalysis performed by someone who is not a physician; that person was designated a lay analyst.
+A lay analysis is a psychoanalysis performed by someone who is not a physician but has formally undergone a training analysis from a psychoanalytic institute; that person is designated a lay analyst.

+Unlike France and other member-countries of the International Psychoanalytical Association, the American Psychoanalytic Association started to admit nonmedical analysts only from late 1988 after long legal battles.

 In The Question of Lay Analysis (1927), Sigmund Freud defended the right of those trained in psychoanalysis to practice therapy irrespective of any medical degree.
 He would strive tirelessly to maintain the independence of the psychoanalytic movement from what he saw as a medical monopoly for the rest of his life.

 Freud and non-medical analysts

-From the outset, Freud welcomed lay (non-medical) people as practitioners of psychoanalysis: Otto Rank and Theodor Reik were two such notable analysts, as well as Freud's daughter Anna.
+From the outset, Freud welcomed lay (non-medical) people as practitioners of psychoanalysis: Otto Rank and Theodor Reik (author of Third Ear concept in his famous book - Listening with the Third Ear (1948)) were two such notable analysts, as well as Freud's daughter Anna.
 In Freud's view, psychoanalysis was a full-fledged professional field and could have its own standards independent of medicine.
 Indeed, in 1913 he wrote "The practice of psychoanalysis has far less need for medical training than for educational preparation in psychology and free human insight.
 The majority of physicians are not equipped for the work of psychoanalysis".

 Thus Freud saw psychoanalysis as "a profession of lay curers of souls who need not be doctors and should not be priests"; and this new usage of "lay" (to include non-physicians) is the origin of the term, "lay analysis."
 Such prominent psychoanalytic figures as Anna Freud, Erik H. Erikson, Ernst Kris, and Harry Guntrip were non-physicians.

 When in the 1920s Reik became embroiled in legal challenges over his right to practice psychoanalysis, Freud rose ardently to his defence, writing Lay Analysis in support of his position; and adding privately that "the struggle for lay analysis must be fought through some time or another.
 Better now than later.
 As long as I live, I shall balk at having psychoanalysis swallowed by medicine".